The Buddhist Wallpaper Collection: Free To Download!

 During our around the world adventures Cesca and I visited some of the most important Buddhist monuments and temples that exist in Asia.
 We visited many places including Bihar the birthplace of Buddhism and the tree of enlightenment in Bodh Gaya, Tibetan temples in Shangri la, Mountain temples in Thailand, Vietnamese temples deep within caves, classic monuments in Laos and Cambodia, the Zen gardens of Japan, the old Buddhism that still exists in China and witnessed amazing artworks in India, including the final resting place of the Buddha’s remains.

-From a grand collection of over 50 thousand photos we have selected our favourites and I converted them into wallpapers suitable for computers.
+From a grand collection of over 50 thousand photos we have selected our favourites converted into three sizes: 1600 x 1000, 1200 x 900 and 1000 x 700.

 But, before you get to the goodies, please consider this small plea…

-The New Cambodian Children’s Life Association (NCCLA) is an orphanage in the heart of the city.
-It was setup by a survivor of the Khmer Rouge who has dedicated his life and the profits of his two business to making a difference in the rebuilding of Cambodia.
-We got chatting to one of his managers when visiting Camory Foods, which is a bakery and café a short walk from the main bus stand.
+We got chatting to one of his managers when visiting Camory Foods, which is a bakery and cafe a short walk from the main bus stand.
 Cesca quickly got us invited to have a personal visit.
-We walked about half a mile along the strip, past multitudes of restaurants and café’s and then turned down a side street.
+We walked about half a mile along the strip, past multitudes of restaurants and cafe’s and then turned down a side street.

 The children here are amazing.
-Bright, wide eyed and full of hope:
+Bright, wide eyed and full of hope.

 About twenty children were being taught English and we sat quietly at the back and were very impressed by the quality of teaching.
 After this another class started up, this one was teaching Japanese.
 We quietly left them to it.